 Why Choose Us?

-The Wolper Law Firm is the preeminent variable annuity investment fraud attorneys.
+The Wolper Law Firm, P.A. is the preeminent variable annuity investment fraud attorneys.
 Our founder, Matt Wolper, is quite knowledgeable about securities, trial, and arbitration law.
 He started the firm to level the playing field for investors.

 Matt spent 14 years representing the big Wall Street firms and knows their tactics to defraud you.
 He understands the most complex investments and how the law applies to them.
 His knowledge makes him an outstanding variable annuity fraud lawyer.
 He can look into your situation and will identify what is happening and why the broker or financial advisor sold the annuity to you.